Monitoring: The ROI of Build vs. Buy

 However, I am saying that a lot of the cost, and pain, involved in building your own system is eliminated entirely or at least mitigated severely.

 For example, as I said before, the time involved in building and maintaining your own tool is radically reduced when you purchase one.
 Further, the time waiting to have the tool in place is reduced.
-Same goes for new versions of database instances since SQL Monitor is updated as the new versions get released.
+Same goes for new versions of database instances since Redgate Monitor is updated as the new versions get released.

 Training and documentation are taken care of through the support you have on the tool.
-There are documents, videos and articles on all aspects of SQL Monitor, making implementing it extremely simple.
+There are documents, videos and articles on all aspects of Redgate Monitor, making implementing it extremely simple.
 While you’ll need your people trained, they can take advantage of all the learning opportunities already prepared for them.

 You also get support and ongoing maintenance.
 If there’s a problem, we’ll fix it.